OpenModelica/OpenModelica/usersguide-sphinx/source/mdt.rst

 installation instructions.
 These instructions assume that you have successfully downloaded and installed Eclipse (http://www.eclipse.org).

+The latest installation instructions are available through the `OpenModelica Trac <https://trac.openmodelica.org/MDT>`_.

 1. Start Eclipse

 2. Select Help->Software Updates->Find and Install.\ **..** from the